re-pe/phpApps/phpdesktop-chrome-47.5/README.md

 ## Usage

 Download source of PHP Desktop Chrome 47.5, replace settings.cpp with this file and compile phpdesktop according instructions on PHP Desktop site.
-If you want to dowload binary file, click [here](https://drive.google.com/file/d/0BxuT8ypXm7sRalNNQU1jdDJvSlU/view?usp=sharing).
+If you want to get binary file, download it [here](https://drive.google.com/open?id=0BxuT8ypXm7sRalNNQU1jdDJvSlU).